CrexCheng/EVEN/README.md

 ### Data Processing

+First, please place the acquired data in `../data/data.xlsx`.
-Run the `../utils/data_handler.py` file to obtain the required data format for the next step.
+Next, run the `../utils/data_handler.py` file to obtain the required data format for the next step.
 The output will be `../data/output_data.xlsx`.

 ### Running Experiments